BuiKhacHoaiNam/RoadSoundDensityClassification-RSDC-/README.md

 # RoadSoundDensityClassification-RSDC-

-This study take an investigation on how to apply urban sound classification for the transportation domain
+This study take an investigation on how to apply urban sound classification approach for transportation domain

 1- Dataset